Main Content

 Activate Scenario

 In the left pane, in the Scenario tab, a black lightning bolt icon and a bold Scenario name indicate that Scenario_1 is the currently active scenario.
-If you run the model, only the active scenario runs.
+When you run the model, only the active scenario runs.

 To change the active scenario to Scenario_3, right-click the Scenario_3 tab and select Activate Scenario_3 from the context menu.
 Alternatively, in the left pane, in the Scenarios tab, point to Scenario_3 to display the Click to Activate icon, which is a gray lightning bolt.
 Click the lightning bolt to make Scenario_3 the active scenario.